-Previous studies mainly analyzed the effects of MMMS according to maintenance types (Bajestani & Banjevic, 2016; Marquez & Heguedas, 2002) and activity environment (Sidibé et al., 2016).
+Previous studies mainly analyzed the effects of MMMS according to maintenance type (Bajestani & Banjevic, 2016; Marquez & Heguedas, 2002) and activity environment (Sidibé et al., 2016).
 For example, Sidibé et al. (2016) investigated a model that refers to system maintenance time according to its activity environment.
-To the best of the authors' knowledge, previous studies have not investigated the cross-effects against the repair types.
+To the best of the authors’ knowledge, previous studies have not investigated the impact of MMMS implementation by repair type.
 Thus, we propose the following hypothesis:

-Hypothesis 1.c (H1.c): The reduce of maintenance time after implementing the MMMS will be different among the repair types.
+Hypothesis 1.c: The reduction of maintenance time after implementing the MMMS will be different depending on the repair type.

 Organizations that create new ways of communicating through apps increase customer engagement (Wang et al., 2015).
-Furthermore, enterprise applications increase communication and integration between the organization systems (Levi-Bliech et al., 2018).
+Furthermore, enterprise applications increase communication and integration between an organization’s systems (Levi-Bliech et al., 2018).
 A study conducted in five different organizations that started using a mobile application showed improvements in responding to customer preferences (Pousttchi & Habermann, 2009).
-Therefore, we propose that implementing the system will increase the end users' use of the MMMS to receive maintenance services.
+Therefore, we propose that implementing the MMMS will increase the end users’ use of the process of requesting maintenance services.
 Hence, the next set of hypotheses is proposed.

-Hypothesis 2.a: The number of calls per week for maintenance service will increase after implementing the MMMS.
+Hypothesis 2.a: The number of calls per week for maintenance services will increase after implementing the MMMS.

-Hypothesis 2.b: The increase in the number of calls per week for maintenance service after implementing the MMMS System will differ between corrective and preventive maintenance.
+Hypothesis 2.b: The increase in the number of calls per week for maintenance services after implementing the MMMS will differ between corrective and preventive maintenance.

-Hypothesis 2.c (H1.c): The increase in the number of calls per week for maintenance service after implementing the MMMS will be different among the repair types.
+Hypothesis 2.c: The increase in the number of calls per week for maintenance services after implementing the MMMS will differ by repair type.

-5. Methodology
+2 Material and methods

-5.1 Data collection
+2.1 Data collection

-Data of 6,997 records were collected during 167 weeks from the organizational databases included for each maintenance service call: Start maintenance service time, Finish maintenance service time and Repair type.
-Only few studies on maintenance are based a real life case (de Jonge & Scarf, 2020).
+Data of 6,997 maintenance records were collected over 167 weeks from the organizational databases included for each maintenance service call.
+Fields extracted included “Start maintenance service time,” “Finish maintenance service time,” and “Repair type.”
+Few studies on maintenance have been based on real-world scenarios (de Jonge & Scarf, 2020).

-The dataset was based on a period of four years (from 1.1.2017 to 31.12.21), 2,465 records (35.2%) were collected before the implementation period (from 1.9.2019 to 30.12.2021) and 4,532 (64.7%) records were collected after it.
+The dataset was based on a period of four years (from January 1, 2017 to December 31, 2021).
+A total of 2,465 records (35.2%) were collected before the implementation period (from September 1, 2019 to December 30, 2021) and 4,532 (64.7%) records were collected after implementation.

-5.2 Descriptive statistics
+2.2 Descriptive statistics

-Table 1 and Table 2 present the descriptive statistics for Maintenance time and service calls, respectively.
-The Repair Type column describes all kinds of repair types; the Period Time column defines the time before and after the system implementation; the next columns contain data on group sample size, the means and standard deviations of the dependent variables (DV).
-The DV were examined in three comparison are: (i) Total Maintenance time and service calls; (ii) Corrective Maintenance time and service calls; and (iii) Preventive Maintenance time and service calls.
+Tables 1 and 2 present the descriptive statistics for maintenance time and service calls, respectively.
+The Repair Type column describes the various repair types; the Period Time column defines the time before and after the system implementation; the next columns contain data on group sample size and the means and standard deviations of the dependent variables (DVs).
+The DVs examined in the three comparisons are: (i) total maintenance time and service calls; (ii) corrective maintenance time and service calls; and (iii) preventive maintenance time and service calls.

 [[Place Table 1 about here]]